jonkit/jonkit.github.io/README-tose.txt

 + feed for all content (`post`, `linked-list`, `photo`, and `briefly`) with all items pointing back to this website

 Use HTML codes for characters to show up in the RSS feed (hex code elsewhere)

+### Posts

++ use `categories:` in the YAML to specify which category the post will be linked with
++ add `external-url` to linked-list posts to ensure they work within the template language